kpalang/mirth-plugin-guide/Readme.md

 Right, now that we've gone over some of the behind the scenes stuff, it's time to make our plugin look sexy. ;)

 First, we're going to add a couple of dependencies.
-Namely mirth-client.jar and MigLayout</br>
+Namely, mirth-client.jar and MigLayout</br>
 I'm going add a property to our main `pom.xml` in the root of our project:
 ```xml
 <properties>